 An online gallery for concerned documentary photographers, curated by the CBDP.

-This page is devoted to exhibitions of documentary photography, it gives the photographers at the CBDP a platform to show their projects to the public and share their documentary practice through visual examples.
+This page is devoted to exhibitions of documentary photography, it gives the photographers at the CBDP a platform to show their projects to the public.

-The CBDP is committed to providing this online photography exhibition space for our documentary photographers.
-This way the work can be shown to as wide an audience as possible.
-Support from the photography community is great but our aim is to place the photographs in the main stream so that non photographers can also learn about the world and its stories.
-In the future we look forward to making documentaries about the photographers and the stories behind the projects.
-Meanwhile, please scroll though the various photo exhibitions, all are dedicated to social documentary photography.
+Support from the photography community is great but our aim is to place the work in the main stream so that non photographers can also learn about the world and its stories.
+Please scroll though the various photo exhibitions, all are dedicated to social documentary photography.

 Fuad Sarkar is an Indian documentary photographer and he has shared with us, his images from a project he made, alongside the Santal's of India.
 The Santals represent one of the oldest indigenous groups in Bangladesh.
 The tribes concentrated in the districts of Rajshahi, Naogaon, Nawabganj, Dinajpur and Rangpur.
 Their habitat is close to forests, jungles and areas accessible to nature, in following a symbiotic relationship.